sumn2u/learn-javascript/README.md

     ├── np                      # content of book in nepali language ├── tr                      # content of book in turkish language ├── LANGS.md                # supported languages
-    ├── book.json               # configuration for book
+    ├── books                   # books in pdf and epub formats with translation ├── book.json               # configuration for book
     └── ...